windler/godepg/README.md

 ```

 ### Styling graphs using config
 If you are using a config file you can also apply any [dot attributes](https://graphviz.gitlab.io/_pages/doc/info/attrs.html) to style your graph.
-For examle the following config
+Example:
 ```yaml
 language: php-composer
 output: /home/windler/projects/sample/deps.png